AMSAT-EA/easat2-tle-lottery/README.md

 ## Logbook

+### 2022-01-16 18:11 UTC - ATA observation.

+EASAT-2 was not detected.
+The HADES signal strength and stability appears as usual.
+TLE 51074 from Celestrak is a very good fit for DELFI-PQ.
+It is not a such a good fit for HADES, but perhaps that's just because of the frequency instability.
+Fitting in mean anomaly to HADES we get a 5 second change in TCA.
+This is the only TLE from Celestrak that matches either DELFI-PQ or HADES, so there are still missing TLEs.

 ### 2022-01-16 17:52 UTC - ATA observation

 Another observation with Allen Telescope Array.
 At first look, the signal